Skip Navigation

 14:55-16:10

 Working Group 5.
-PTH Working Group
+Parathyroid Hormone Working Group

 Parathyroid Hormone in 2026: From Receptor Kinetics to Skeletal Precision Room 3